 This functionality, for example, would allow you to watch Netflix in your own country while still surfing the web using your VPN.
 Split tunneling is a must-have feature for some users.
 Split tunneling is available on Windows and Android with ProtonVPN.

 VPNs use Internet connection technologies to send data packets across networks.
-The level of security provided by a VPN is determined by the protocol it employs.
-For quicker speeds and reduced maintenance costs, some VPNs employ obsolete, insecure protocols, which is obviously not a good thing.
+The level of security a VPN provides is determined by the protocol it employs.
+Unfortunately, some VPNs employ obsolete, insecure protocols for quicker speeds and reduced maintenance costs, which is not good.

 ProtonVPN, on the other hand, developed its Mac and Android VPNs on OpenVPN, while its Windows and iOS VPNs on IKEv2/IPSec.
 Both protocols are regarded as very secure by the information security community.

-ProtonVPN employs Netsheild as an ad-blocker, which is a good ad-blocker that also protects against trackers and malware.
-The main drawback is that it can only be used when the VPN is connected, and it does not prevent adverts from appearing on Youtube.
+ProtonVPN employs Netsheild as an ad-blocker, a good ad-blocker that protects against trackers and malware.
+The main drawback is that it can only be used when the VPN is connected and does not prevent adverts from appearing on Youtube.
 When it comes to removing pop-ups and banner adverts, however, it is highly successful.

-They will never disclose your email or payment information to third parties, and they will destroy all of your data if you cancel your ProtonVPN account.
+They will never disclose your email or payment information to third parties and destroy all of your data if you cancel your ProtonVPN account.
 They do not keep any of your internet traffic or conversations, but they do log information about website traffic so that they may do analytics.

-The ProtonVPN Plus subscription includes all of the aforementioned features and protects ten devices for $10 per month, $8 per year, or $6.63 over two years.
+The ProtonVPN Plus subscription includes all of the features above and protects ten devices for $10 per month, $8 per year, or $6.63 over two years.
 That’s above average, and you can get competent VPNs for considerably less.
-Private Internet Access’ yearly subscription is only $3.33 per month, while Atlas VPN’s three-year plan is only $1.99 per month.
+For example, private Internet Access’ yearly subscription is only $3.33 per month, while Atlas VPN’s three-year plan is only $1.99 per month.

 There are several less expensive solutions available via the firm.
-The Basic plan doesn’t offer you access to premium servers, won’t let you stream Netflix, won’t let you route traffic through several servers, and only supports two devices, but it’s only $4 per month on an annual subscription or $3.29 over two years.
+For example, the Basic plan doesn’t offer you access to premium servers, won’t let you stream Netflix, won’t let you route traffic through several servers, and only supports two devices.
+Still, it’s only $4 per month on an annual subscription or $3.29 over two years.

-If you want complete privacy, ProtonVPN accepts payments through card, PayPal, Bitcoin, and even cash.
+ProtonVPN accepts payments through card, PayPal, Bitcoin, and cash if you want complete privacy.

 Is it possible to get a reliable VPN service for free?